top of page

 but with the freedom to choose

-Cooking — alone or at the heart of the village.
+Cooking — alone or in the heart of the village.

 Sometimes you prepare something small in your own kitchen in the morning.

-Sometimes you hear life from the community kitchen and simply join in.
+Sometimes you hear life coming from the community kitchen and simply walk over.

-everything is there, so cooking is not work,
+everything is there so that cooking is not labor,

-Those who prefer programming, repairing or sorting do exactly that.
+Those who would rather program, repair, or organize do exactly that.

-Eden functions because everyone does what flows naturally for them —
+Eden works because everyone does what they love —

 not what is expected.